martinvonz/jj/docs/tutorial.md

 line.
 Then close Meld.
 You can now inspect the rewritten commit with `jj diff -r @-` again and you should see your addition to the first line.
-Unlike `jj squash -i`, which left the content state of the commit unchanged, `jj touchup` (typically) results in a different state, which means that descendant commits may have conflicts.
+Unlike `jj squash -i`, which left the content state of the commit unchanged, `jj diffedit` (typically) results in a different state, which means that descendant commits may have conflicts.

 Other commands for rewriting contents of existing commits are `jj restore -i`, `jj split`, `jj unsquash -i`.
-Now that you've seen how `jj squash -i` and `jj touchup` work, you can hopefully figure out how those work (with the help of the instructions in the diff).
+Now that you've seen how `jj squash -i` and `jj diffedit` work, you can hopefully figure out how those work (with the help of the instructions in the diff).